KofiEnni9/buildingclassification/Readme.md

 ## Additional Information

 - The model is based on a RESNET50 pretrained on imagenet from pytorch
-- The model architecture is based on ResNet50 with custom modifications
-- before choosing this arhtecture, we tried efficientnet but resnet proved better for the task
+- Before choosing this architecture, we tried efficientnet, but Resnet proved better for the task.

 # the result of the model after training for 11 epochs is as follows: